Superheaven

-Superheaven (formerly known as Daylight) is an American alternative rock band from Doylestown, Pennsylvania, a borough outside of Philadelphia and within the Philadelphia metro area.
+Superheaven, formerly known as Daylight, is an American alternative rock band formed in Doylestown, Pennsylvania, in 2008.
 Their music has been described as reminiscent of 1990s grunge and shoegaze.

 History

-As Daylight, the band formed early in 2008 and released their debut extended play Sinking in 2009 via Get This Right Records.
+As Daylight, the band formed early in 2008 and released their debut extended play Sinking in 2009 via Get This Right Records; the EP is a remixed and remastered version of the band's demo.
 They released their second EP Dispirit in 2010 via Six Feet Under Records, and their third, The Difference in Good and Bad Dreams, in 2012 via Run for Cover Records (together with an acoustic EP).
-Their debut studio album Jar was released in April 2013 on the same label and reached number 184 on the Billboard 200 chart.
+Their debut studio album Jar was released in April 2013 on the same label and reached number 184 on the US Billboard 200 chart.
 The band was featured on Alternative Presss list of "39 up-and-coming bands you must check out before 2013 ends".
 Following a legal dispute with a Spanish band of the same name, Daylight changed their name to Superheaven in early 2014.
+Despite the change, guitarist and vocalist Taylor Madison emphasized that their musical direction and lineup remained consistent.
 Later the same year, the band signed to SideOneDummy Records.
 They released their second album Ours Is Chrome in May 2015.

+In mid-2015, Superheaven embarked on a North American tour alongside Diamond Youth and Rozwell Kid, promoting Ours Is Chrome.
 Following the end of their tour in support of Ours is Chrome, the band ceased full-time activity.
+Recorded in October 2014 with producer Will Yip, Ours Is Chrome marked a period of growth for the band.
+Madison noted that, compared to their previous album Jar, the band had a clearer vision for their sound and songwriting during this recording.
 Madison and Clarke formed a new band, Webbed Wing, in 2017.
 Their debut album, Bike Ride Across the Moon, was released in 2019.
 Robbins formed DARK MTNS with Gunk's Josh Mackie, releasing their debut album Up Above This Cloud in 2017.
 He also played in the band Flight Habit.
 Kane largely retired from music and started his own carpentry business, Cliffside Carpenter.

 The band did, however, play several one-off reunion shows in the following years.
 In December 2017, Superheaven played a secret set alongside Tigers Jaw and Turnstile for a charity event for Philabundence, put on by music producer Will Yip.
 A few days after, the band announced a one-off show benefitting Planned Parenthood on March 2, 2018, at The Other Side in Wilkes Barre, Pennsylvania.
 They also played with Balance and Composure on their final tour in 2019.

 Superheaven again reunited in 2022 to play Manchester's Outbreak Fest in June — alongside Turnstile, Knocked Loose, and Basement — as well as playing at London's New Cross Inn.
 In November 2022, it was announced the band would play Sick New World fest in Las Vegas in May 2023.
-This was followed by a full tour announcement in January 2023, where the band will celebrate the 10-year anniversary of Jar.
+This was followed by a full tour announcement in January 2023, where the band celebrated the 10-year anniversary of Jar.